Praxis-Emergent/umd-sync/README.md

 ## Adding New Tests

-When adding new UmdSync functionality:
+When adding new IslandJS Rails functionality:

 1. Add tests to the appropriate test file
 2. Use the provided test helpers for consistency